OPTRA Labs Guide

 Weak: "We want to improve productivity and digitalise the business."

-Stronger: "Customer orders are manually re-entered across sales, fulfilment, and invoicing, causing duplicate data entry, delayed confirmation, and avoidable billing corrections.
+Stronger: "Customer orders are manually re-entered across sales, fulfilment, and invoicing, causing duplicate entry, delayed confirmation, and billing corrections.
 The business needs an integrated workflow to reduce turnaround time and improve data accuracy."

 • specificity

-• relevance to the scheme
+• relevance to pathway objective

 • measurable pain or risk

-• a logical bridge to the proposed solution
+• logical bridge to intervention

-• proportionality between the problem and the requested support
+• proportionality between problem and requested support

 Next step